pesser/behavioral_cloning/README.md

 - `model.h5` the trained model.
 - `drive.py` used to control the simulator from the trained model.
 Same as in [original repository](https://github.com/udacity/CarND-Behavioral-Cloning-P3) but speed adjusted to 20.
 - `video.mp4` demo of the trained model driving in the simulator.
 - `README.md` this file which is also my writeup for the project.
+Written with [StackEdit](https://stackedit.io/).
+See also a [rendered version](https://github.com/pesser/behavioral_cloning).

 #### Useage
 To download the training data, train the model and save the best one (according to the validation loss) run